 All in all, the dial of the ref.
 J012630270 looks fantastic with its impressive combination of black and rhodium-plated elements.
 While many watches that combine full calendars with moon phase indication often leave an impression of clutter, this one is surprisingly clean, easy to read and a pleasure to admire.

 I am sure that, at least for the first couple of weeks after getting this beauty, you will have to actually force yourself to stop staring at this masterpiece and get some work done.

 Jaquet Droz The Eclipse Onyx in Stainless Steel (J012630270) specification

 Movement: Automatic, Jaquet Droz caliber 6553L2, double-barrel, in-house, Swiss Made

 Movement frequency: 28,800 vph

-Functions: Hours, minutes, date, month, day of week, moonphase
+Functions: Hours, minutes, date, month, day of the week, moon phase

 Power reserve: 68 hours